Today, I’m going to show you how to fix an odometer that doesn’t work.

 Although this job seems quite intimidating, it’s really simple to do.

-These gears come with a real lifetime warranty; they are really inexpensive and are made of better quality plastic so that hopefully you will not have to do this again.
+These gears come with a real lifetime warranty; they are inexpensive and made of better quality plastic so that you will not have to do this again.

-Since we are going behind the dashboard and remove the dashboard.
-I’m going to replace the old incandescent lights with these new LED dash lights that will probably never burn out.
+Since we are going behind the dashboard and removing the dashboard, I will replace the old incandescent lights with these new LED dash lights that will probably never burn out.

 Let’s grab our tools and begin.